mathusanm6/Project-WORT/README.md

 | Jewin      | CHENG      | @jewinc     |
 | Elie       | KANGA      | @Kg-elie    |
 | Mathusan   | SELVAKUMAR | @mathusanm6 |

+## In Retrospection

+We are very proud of our project and the work we accomplished.
+We learned a lot about IoT, MQTT, and robotics.
+It was a lot of fun to work on this project, and we enjoyed the challenge of implementing all the features.

+One of our pain points was the duration of the project and the limited time we had to complete it (just 2 weeks).
+We had to work hard to meet the deadline, but we managed to deliver a fully functional robot.
+Secondly, we had to deal with the Rasptank's hardware limitations, which made it challenging to implement some features.
+We had to be creative and find workarounds to make everything work.
+Finally, we had to deal with the game server's limitations, leading to the impossibility to host a World of Rasptank match.

+We hope this project encourages future students to explore creative solutions within the constraints of time and resources.
+With additional time, we would have liked to delve into autonomous navigation or experiment with OpenCV for enhanced object recognition.